jepeteo/Url-Shortener/README.md

 - Use the dashboard to manage your URLs and view analytics
 - Share your shortened URLs with others

+## Demo Account

+To quickly test the features of our URL shortener:

+1. Click on the "Try Demo Account" button on the sign-in page.
+2. You'll be logged in with these credentials:
+   - Email: demo@example.com
+   - Password: demopassword

+Note: The demo account has pre-populated data to showcase the application's features.

 ## API Routes

 - `POST /api/shorten`: Create a new shortened URL